jkoz/jkoz.github.io/index.md

 ### Qualifications

-- Registered apprentice trailer mechanic
+- Registered apprentice truck and transport mechanic
 - Has Valid Class 1 driving license

 <!--- Graduates from IHET program at NAIT-->